New Year's Eve: Hong Kong

 Fireworks fired from Two International Finance Centre to mark the year 2010.

 In Hong Kong, many gather in shopping districts like Central, Causeway Bay and Tsim Sha Tsui.
 A special edition of A Symphony of Lights —the nightly light and sound show conducted across the buildings of Hong Kong's Victoria Harbour—is held on New Year's Eve, incorporating a fireworks show.

 From 1993 to 2014, the Times Square shopping centre in Causeway Bay hosted New Year's Eve festivities featuring the "lowering" of an apple (via 22 m of signage), in imitation of the ball drop at New York City's Times Square.
 The countdown event was discontinued in 2015 in favor of other events over the holiday season.

 India

 In India, New Year's Eve is a blend of modern celebrations and traditional festivities.
-Metropolitans like Mumbai, Delhi, Bengaluru, Hyderabad, Pune and Kolkata have parties, concerts, and colorful fireworks displays as part of the celebrations to attract crowds of people.
+Metropolitans like Kochi, Chennai, Mumbai, Delhi, Bengaluru, Hyderabad, Pune and Kolkata have parties, concerts, and colorful fireworks displays as part of the celebrations to attract crowds of people.
 Goa and Manali celebrate the day with beach parties and winter festivals.
 So, many people celebrate the festival by praying and performing rituals, since India is a culturally diverse country.